Wolf cooktop clicks but won't light in Bay Area kitchens

 Drying and reseating the caps clears the mild cases, and clearing the ports handles most of the rest.
 A burner that still clicks after all that usually has a corroded electrode, a cracked ceramic insulator, or a failing spark module — clean, bounded repairs with genuine Wolf parts.

 It is almost never the control board, and we test before we replace anything so you never pay for a guess.
 If only one burner is affected it is local to that burner; if every burner clicks at once, the shared spark module is the suspect.
 Either way it is a contained fix, not a reason to replace a cooktop.
+For the full list of Wolf cooktop and rangetop faults we handle, see our Wolf cooktop & rangetop repair page.

 Questions & answers